This content has been archived. It may no longer be relevant

 9. Have a ridiculously expensive night out

 It’ll come as no surprise to anyone that Las Vegas isn’t exactly short on nightlife.
-The coolest club or ultralounge changes with every new opening, meaning the last one I went to is not even worth mentioning now.
+The coolest club changes with every new opening, meaning the last one I went to is not even worth mentioning now.
 But they all offer up incredible nights out if you’re young enough to appreciate the atmosphere.
-I currently have my eye on XS at Encore (above) which has its own pool, outdoor patio and blackjack tables.
-I’m sure next week I’ll find something else that looks even better.
+XS at Encore (above) which has its own pool, outdoor patio and blackjack tables, for example.
 One thing they all have in common is that a night there can quickly set you back a lot of cash, and will undoubtedly involve long waits if you don’t plan ahead.
 If you want to sit down, you’ll need to book VIP table service which will run into hundreds, if not thousands, of dollars as the night progresses.
-There are nightlife hosts / concierge services that can organise stuff for you but that too comes at a price.
-A cheaper option if you don’t mind standing and waiting is to look out for free entry cards around Vegas (try cool fashion stores in the malls, or ask a hotel concierge or taxi driver.
-There are also touts on the street who’ll hand over a pile of them for a tip.
+There are nightlife hosts / concierge services that can organise stuff for you and if you tag Vegas locations in your instagram posts, you’ll soon hear from them!
+If you don’t mind standing and waiting, look out for free entry cards around Vegas (try cool fashion stores, or ask a hotel concierge or taxi driver.
+There are also touts on the street who’ll hand over a pile of them for a tip).
 Whichever way you do it, go out for cheaper drinks first, dress up and be prepared for a pricey night.
+The good news is girls get the best freebies – if you’re a group of ladies together, you can blag almost anything.

 If you don’t fancy the huge clubs, there are plenty of lounges and bars that are almost as rowdy.
-My favourite place for a guaranteed good night out is Coyote Ugly at New York New York.
+Look for ‘ultralounges’ in your hotel or hunt down the cheesiest bar you can find.
+My guilty secret for a guaranteed good night out is Coyote Ugly at New York New York.
 Yes, it’s essentially a box hidden in a corner, made to look like a trashy movie set, and the clientelle is mixed to say the least.
 But it’s cheaper than the clubs, the naffness makes it fun, ladies are treated well (if you’re brave enough to dance on the bar you’ll get free drinks) and the jukebox has loads of British music on it.
 I’ve never had a bad night here.

 10. People watch from the casino floor

 If you’re gambling a decent amount and willing to tip, waitresses will circulate and offer free drinks.
 But this can often be a pricey way to soak up the atmosphere if you don’t win along the way.
-I’m not a gambler, which people find odd considering how much I love Vegas, but I hope by now you’ve realised there’s so much more than slot machines in this city!
+I’m not a big gambler, which people find odd considering how much I love Vegas, but I hope by now you’ve realised there’s so much more than slot machines in this city!
 If you’d rather not risk your hard-earned readies, I suggest heading for the many bars / lounges that sit right on or just off the casino floor, where you can watch other people and see how it’s done.
-On my last trip, bar-hopping these places became a daily routine.
 My favourites include Breeze at TI, Centrifuge at MGM Grand, Laguna at The Venetian, Eyecandy at Mandalay Bay and Le Cabaret at Paris Las Vegas.
+There’s also the gorgeous 3-floor Chandelier bar at The Cosmopolitan which serves the best (white) Cosmo you’ll ever drink.
 This is just a drop in the ocean though – all you need to do is step into a casino and walk until you hit a bar – they all have one and they’re all surprisingly good for watching the world go by.

 I feel like I could go on for another ten, there’s so much more I want to touch on.
 But this post is long enough, and hopefully this gives you a taster of what Vegas has to offer.
 If you tire of the food, drinks, shopping and tourist traps, there’s always the high-octane thrills (rollercoasters and rides at New York New York, Stratosphere and Circus Circus) the pools and spas, and the hundreds of amazing shows to continue to keep you occupied.